Ndindakikoma/simple_shell/README.md

 # simple_shell

+## Objectives
-## SHELL PROJECT Objectives There are three objectives to this assignment
+There are three objectives to this assignment

 * To familiarize ourselves with the Linux programming environment.